zhaw-hsb/aurora-publication-finder/README.md

 # Aurora Publication Finder

+## Version
+This code is compatible with DSpace versions 8.1+ and 7.6.2+.
+For earlier versions, please use the code from the publication-finder-1.0 tag.

 ## About
 The Publication Finder was the first tool to be developed by the ZHAW Zurich University of Applied Sciences and the University of Applied Sciences and Arts Northwestern Switzerland FHNW as part of the AURORA project co-financed by swissuniversities.
 This tool is designed to identify new scientific publications authored by individuals affiliated with a specific institution (e.g. the ZHAW).
 It searches large bibliographic databases.
 The information (descriptive metadata) about these publications is then prepared in such a way that it can be imported into the user's own institutional repository.